 What the roasted almonds are for us Germans at the Christmas markets in Germany are the roasted chestnuts at the Spanish Christmas and winter markets.
 As soon as the temperatures in the city drop, the roasted chestnut stands appear at many places throughout the city.

 And so it happens that in the streets of Barcelona, there is usually the sweet smell of these fried delicacies during the wintertime.

 Another winter highlight in Barcelona is churros con chocolate.
 Although you can theoretically find these delicious pastries all year round, they are particularly popular in winter.

-There are various restaurants and bakeries, as well as small stalls in winter that offer the delicious pastries.
+There are various restaurants and bakeries, as well as small stalls in winter that offer delicious pastries.
 The churros are especially fresh in the mornings.
-Traditionally, the warm pastries are dipped in hot liquid chocolate and eaten in this way.
-You can then drink the rest of the chocolate, which is served in a cup.
+Traditionally, these warm pastries are dipped in hot liquid chocolate and eaten this way.
+You can then drink the rest of the chocolate served in a cup.
 Could there be a better way to warm up on a cold winter day?

 The best things to do in Barcelona in Winter

 Opening Hours Sagrada Familia: 09.00 am – 06/07/08 pm (depending on the season)

 Entrance Fee Sagrada Familia: from 30 €

 Tickets: You may want to book your ticket online in advance to avoid sold-out tickets on the spot and hours of waiting in line.
 You can find tickets and tours online here.